ValerieLampkin/node-red-bluemix-starter/README.md

 Node-RED instance will store its data.
 If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.

-It includes a set of default flows that are automatically deployed the first time Node-RED runs.
+It includes a default flow that is automatically deployed the first time Node-RED runs.

 ### Customising Node-RED